 Overall, these Corollas offered a quiet and smooth driving experience with satisfactory acceleration, but not particularly inspiring handling.
 And while the interior's design did not necessarily stand out, the materials-quality was very high for this segment and rear passenger room was surprising for a compact.
 This version has also proven to earn high scores for reliability.

 The eighth-generation Corolla was produced for the 1998 through 2002 model years.
 However, lower mileage and in good condition candidates from this run are getting truly hard to find, although a gem still pops up from time to time with patient shopping over a wider geographical search area.

 This version has also earned an excellent reputation for dependability while also being consumer-friendly at the gas pump.
 It was also the first lower-priced small sedan with optional side airbags (beginning all the way back in 1998)

 These Corollas all came with a 1.8-liter four-cylinder engine and acceleration was comparatively solid.
 However, it's probably a good idea to pass on the base models of this period (either the VE or CE depending on which year) because they were still equipped with an antiquated 3-speed automatic transmission.

 Again, during this run model strengths included very good ride comfort and high materials quality.
 On the downside, used Corolla shoppers should note that this generation's rear quarters were quite cramped.

-There are actually several different ways to buy a pre-owned Corolla at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Corolla at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.